Schoolforbasics/runbooks/AnacondaRepository.rst

 Optional: Mirror the Anaconda Adam channel
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If the local Anaconda Repo will be used by Anaconda Adam, the
+If the local Anaconda Repository will be used by Anaconda Adam, the
 recommended method is to mirror using an “anaconda-adam” user.
 To mirror the Anaconda Adam channel, create the mirror config
 YAML file below: